-Previous painting experience strongly recommended.
-This studio course will be focused but relaxed; social but non-intrusive.
+Previous painting experience is strongly recommended.
+This studio course will be focused but relaxed, social but non-intrusive.
 It is intended for serious students intent upon developing skills and a deeper understanding of art in general, and their own art in particular.
 Each student will work at his, or her own pace.

 What you will learn: